CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/sila_EN/sila_EN.rst

    disconnected.

 Normally, communication between SiLA server and client is encrypted.
-However, if one of your devices does not provide encryption, the connection attempt will fail with an error message in the event log.
-For local testing, you can still connect to this device if you check :guilabel:`Allow insecure (unencrypted) connection` (see figure below).
+If you try to connect to a server that does not provide encryption a dialog will warn you about the insecure connection that will be established to the server.
+If you are sure that you want to connect to the server then selecting :guilabel:`Yes` will connect to the server without encryption.

 .. image:: Pictures/allow_unsecure.png